Foreign relations of Meiji Japan: China

+Philippines

+Between 1886 and 1891, some Japanese nationalist-activists discussed overseas expansion, including toward the Philippines, reflecting early efforts by ambitions.

+Some Filipino revolutionaries viewed modernizing Japan under the Meiji Restoration as a potential source of arms, funds, or political support, inspired by Japan’s successful assertion of national power in East Asia.
+Emissaries from the Katipunan traveled to Japan to seek Japanese support for the revolution.
+Petitions were reportedly submitted to the Japanese Emperor to request assistance or even the establishment of a protectorate over the Philippines.
+The Spanish diplomat F.E.
+Reynoso stated that during the coronation of Tsar Nicholas II, with Marshal Yamagata, while at Moscow in 1894, the Japanese made an offer of 40 million pounds sterling to buy the Philippines from Spain.

 British alliance

 Japan then succeeded in attracting a Western ally to its cause.
 Japan and Britain, both of whom wanted to keep Russia out of Manchuria, signed the Treaty of Alliance in 1902, which was in effect until in 1921 when the two signed the Four Power Treaty on Insular Possessions, which took effect in 1923.
 The British recognized Japanese interests in Korea and assured Japan they would remain neutral in case of a Russo-Japanese war but would become more actively involved if another power (probably an allusion to France) entered the war as a Russian ally.
 In the face of this joint threat, Russia became more conciliatory toward Japan and agreed to withdraw its troops from Manchuria in 1903.
 The new balance of power in Korea favored Japan and allowed Britain to concentrate its interests elsewhere in Asia.
 Hence, Tokyo moved to gain influence over Korean banks, opened its own financial institutions in Korea, and began constructing railroads and obstructing Russian and French undertakings on the peninsula.